Today, Jesus meets some Sadducees who try to trip Him up with a Bible question. Does it work?

 Possible response: Lord Jesus, help me make decisions in this life with the confidence these brothers had that life here isn’t an end in itself.

 Psalm (Read Ps 17:1, 5-6, 8, 15)

 Keeping in mind the theme of our readings thus far—life in God’s presence after death as reward for righteousness—we will find this psalm quite fitting.
 The psalmist asks God to hear him, a man who prays “from lips without deceit.”
 He keeps his steps “steadfast” in God’s paths and calls out for God to hear him.
 He makes a remarkable request of God, one that could only come from a relationship of tender love and confidence: “Keep me as the apple of Your eye, hide me in the shadow of Your wings.”
 Have we ever prayed this way?
 The psalmist believes that “on waking I shall be content in Your presence.”
-We, too, believe that when we awake from the sleep of death in the resurrection, we shall behold God’s face.
+We, too, believe that when we awake from the sleep of death in the resurrection and have been prepared for the glory of it, we shall behold God’s face.
 We are waiting for that day; in anticipation, meanwhile, we can sing: “Lord, when Your glory appears, my joy will be full.”